hpan56/python-learning/projects/p3/README.md

 Double check that these files don't get renamed by your browser (by running `ls` in the terminal from your `p3` project directory).
-You'll do all your work in a new `main.ipynb` notebook that you'll create and hand in when you're done (please do not write your functions in a separate .py file).
-You'll test as usual by running `python test.py` (or similar, depending on your laptop setup).
-Before handing in, please put the project, submitter, and partner info in a comment in the first cell, in the same format you used for previous projects (please continue doing so for all projects this semester).
+You'll do all your work in a new `main.ipynb` notebook that you'll create and hand in when you're done.
+You'll test as usual by running `python test.py`.

-We won't explain how to use the `project` module here (the code is in the `project.py` file).
+We won't explain how to use the `project` module here (the code in the `project.py` file).
 The lab this week is designed to teach you how it works, so be sure to do the lab from home (if you missed it) before starting the project.